 Like marital partners, business partners have disagreements, which, if not resolved, may lead them to a divorce of their mutual business interests.
 We are well equipped to assist clients from the inception of disagreements, through negotiation and, if necessary, through corporate severance.
 If negotiation is unsuccessful, we will vigorously litigate until the business divorce is complete.

-Rob is backed by his partner Tracy Morehouse who he has closely worked with for nearly ten years, several associates and paralegals, and his legal assistant of over twenty years, Marsha Brott.
+Rob is backed by his partner Brett Hager, several associates and paralegals, and his legal assistant of over twenty-five years, Marsha Brott.

 Whether called corporate divorce, corporate severance, company breakup, business breakup or company divorce it all still means Arizona business divorce.
-Rob is also available for mediation, to assist business partners in their break up, to mediate a resolution of their differences, etc.
+Rob is also available for mediation, to assist business partners in their break up, to mediate a resolution of their differences, and provides expert witness services.

 Rob is also the author of the Arizona Directors, Officers and LLC Managers Handbook, a unique resource tool which compiles state and federal laws and cases to assist Directors, Officers, and LLC Managers with understanding and discharging their duties and obligations to the Corporation, the LLC and the owners.